MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

     :::image type="content" source="media/migrate-portal-config/delete-portal.png" alt-text="Delete portal app.":::

+## Transfer the website configuration to target environment

-1. [Transfer](#transfer-website-metadata) the site metadata from the source environment using the Power Platform CLI or the Configuration Migration Tool.
+[Transfer](#transfer-website-metadata) the site metadata from the source environment using the Power Platform CLI,the Configuration Migration Tool, or using [solutions](../configure/power-pages-solutions.md).

+## Reactivating site on target environment

+Once the website has been transferred to the target environment, you will need to reactivate the website.

 1. On the target environment, on the Power Pages home screen, select **Inactive sites**, you should see the website you migrated to the environment.